Italy's Prandelli offers to resign after Cup exit

 Giorgio Chiellini, who said he had been bitten, accused the official of bias for his failure to punish the Uruguayan.

 "Now people will talk of elimination, of failure, but the match was dictated by the referee," he said.
-"There was an incredible disparity of judgement.
+"There was an incredible disparity of judgment.

 "The referee should have whistled and shown a red, because he was also simulating.
 He touched his teeth afterwards?
 Of course...we are not happy, we were the only ones who deserved to go through."